Skip to content

 Jofra Archer and Mark Wood's names always come up when talk turns to the battery of fast bowlers England will hope to take to Australia.
 If they are fit, they will surely go.

-Gus Atkinson is becoming a shoo-in after starting his Test career with 42 wickets in nine games at an average of 22.64, including a 12-wicket haul on debut against West Indies at Lord's as the baton was proverbially passed on from the retiring James Anderson.
+Gus Atkinson is fast becoming a lock after starting his Test career with 42 wickets in nine games at an average of 22.64, including a 12-wicket haul on debut against West Indies at Lord's as the baton was proverbially passed on from the retiring James Anderson.

 But we can now add Carse to that mix - not just for his bowling.